karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

+---
+layout: post
-# Android Security UnCrackable Level 1
+title: UnCrackable Level 1 tutorial
+tags: android security
+---

 This repository contains a complete tutorial on how to solve UnCrackable Level 1 in different ways to get the hidden key, but we will also bypass checks just to get the success Alert in different ways.

 Objective: A secret string is hidden somewhere in this app.
 Find a way to extract it.